apprunjs/apprun-docs/docs/cli-in-console.md

 # Live Demo

-The AppRun CLI in the console is one of the developer tools includes in the AppRun library.
-You can visit the AppRun RealWorld Example App https://gothinkster.github.io/apprun-realworld-example-app to see the CLI in actions.
+The AppRun CLI in the console is one of the developer tools included in the AppRun library.
+You can visit the AppRun RealWorld Example App https://gothinkster.github.io/apprun-realworld-example-app to see the CLI in action.

 * The *components* command logs the DOM elements that have AppRun components
 * The *events* command logs the event subscription of the app